duskfallcrew/presets_ffxiv/README.md

 # Re:Shade Presets by Duskfallcrew

+Update in October 2024:
+Texture backgrounds can be used for ANY of the depth slice setups, but certain ones are formatted specifically, but most of them are only set to 1920x1080 as that's still a fairly standard sizing.

 Works for Dawntrail

 A collection of reshade presets that we've been working on.
 We're not perfect at them, and we're planning on learning more as time goes on.